 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations

-of the name McMhuirich include Murray, Murrey, Moray, Morey, Morrey, Morry, Murry and many more.
+of the name McMhuirich include Murray, Murrey, Moray, Morey, Morrey, Morry, Murry, MacMhuirich (Gaelic) and many more.

 Early Notables of the McMhuirich family (pre 1700)

 at this time was Sir Robert Moray (Murrey, Murray) (1608-1673), a Scottish soldier, statesman, diplomat, judge, spy, freemason and natural philosopher; John Murray, 1st Duke of Atholl, KT

 (1660-1724) was a Scottish nobleman, Knight of the Thistle, politician, and soldier; William Murray, 1st Earl of Dysart...
 Another 79 words (6 lines of text) are included under the topic Early McMhuirich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McMhuirich family to Ireland